MokoSan/IntelligentInvestor/Chapter1.md

         3. Long Term Selectivity: The emphasis that long term continued growth will persist in the future, as well.
     2. There are negative connotations associated with all 3.
         1. Stock Trading = Speculating.
-        2. Both Short and Long Term Selectivity are suspectible to 2 main problems:
+        2. Both Short and Long Term Selectivity are susceptible to 2 main problems:
-            1.  __Human falliability__: Being straight up wrong about the conviction i.e. outright error in prediction.
+            1.  __Human fallibility__: Being straight up wrong about the conviction i.e. outright error in prediction.
             2.  __Nature of Competition__: If right, the markets would have already adjusted.
     3. The conclusion of the pitfalls is that to enjoy reasonable chance for continued better than average results, the investor must follow policies:
         1. Inherently sound